-Growing up in North London, Beckman was surrounded by art and culture from a young age.
-She enrolled in a course at Saint Martins with visions of becoming a portrait artist like David Hockney, but she never thought her drawings were good enough.
-Eventually, she decided to study photography at the London College of Printing.
+Growing up in North London, Beckman was surrounded by art and culture from an early age and knew she wanted to work in the arts.
+She enrolled on a course at Saint Martins with ambitions of becoming a portrait artist like David Hockney, though she felt her drawing was never quite strong enough.
+She eventually turned to photography, going on to study at the London College of Printing.

 The Sex Pistols

-After leaving college, she taught photography for a while before landing a job working for Melody Maker and later, The Face.
-She photographed everyone from The Sex Pistols, The Clash, Siouxsie Sioux, and The Specials.
+After leaving college, she taught photography for a short period, just as the punk scene was beginning to explode.
+Beckman took to the streets, photographing young punks, before securing work shooting bands for Melody Maker and later The Face.
+Her subjects included The Sex Pistols, The Clash, Siouxsie Sioux, and The Specials.

 Rebellion

-This was the late 1970s, and although rebellious youth movements had existed before, the punk scene was different.
+This was the late 1970s, and while rebellious youth movements had existed before, punk was different.
 It changed everything.
-Janette was an observer and recognised the importance of the whole scene as a DIY act of rebellion – an essential movement, not just in music but also in fashion.
-It was a two-fingered salute towards the powers that be, and Janette’s photographs captured the zeitgeist and energy of these changing times.
+Beckman observed the scene closely and recognised its significance as a DIY act of rebellion, an essential movement that extended beyond music into fashion and attitude.
+A two-fingered salute to the powers that be, her photographs captured the zeitgeist and energy of a society in transition.

 "Punk is an irrepressible attitude.
 It brought an anti-establishment, raw freshness to music, art, and style.
 It was about change, the idea that people should question authority and take action themselves." - Janette Beckman.

-Beckman has a relaxed approach to her work, while still getting very involved in her subjects.
-“The most important thing as a documentary and portrait photographer is people skills.
-It’s important to make your subject feel relaxed and comfortable to be able to photograph them as they are, rather than making them do something ridiculous that they would never normally do”.
+Beckman approaches her work with an easy informality, while remaining deeply engaged with her subjects.
+“The most important thing, as a documentary and portrait photographer, is people skills.
+It’s important to make your subject feel relaxed and comfortable, so you can photograph them as they are, rather than asking them to do something ridiculous they would never normally do.”

 The Islington Twins